The Advantages and Disadvantages of Software as a Service (SaaS)

 Connectivity

 SaaS programs are hosted online and usually require the internet to function.
 Service outages can significantly interrupt the ways in which you do business and can prevent deadlines from being met; bringing productivity to a halt.
-Slow internet connection can also cause problems.
+A slow internet connection can also cause problems.
 For example, when your service can’t meet the demands of your employees, it’s almost impossible to get anything done.

 It’s important to note, however, that some SaaS programs do have offline features that allow for partial functionality when not connected to the internet.
-But, this is usually limited to core functions and may inhibit access to data or key features required during the workday.
+However, this is usually limited to core functions and may inhibit access to data or key features required during the workday.